 The flat limestone shelves above the water are the best wild-camp spots on the bay.
 The rock is smooth enough that a Big Agnes or Naturehike floor sits fine on it; bring extra stakes designed for rocky ground (or large stones to weight the corners) because you cannot drive aluminum stakes into limestone.

 There is zero shade.
 None.
 A 3x3 meter packable tarp is mandatory in summer.
-I learned this on my second visit when I pitched the tent at 11 a.m. in July and by 1 p.m. the inside was 48°C and I sat in the water until the sun moved.
+Pitch a tent here at 11 a.m. in July and by 1 p.m. the inside hits 48°C. There’s nothing to do but sit in the water until the sun moves, so rig the tarp first.

 The bay faces northwest, which means brilliant evening light and zero morning sun.
-The water is calm — almost no swell — and the limestone arch frames every sunset photograph you take.
-Couples ride in for this view.
-I usually wait until they leave.
+The water is calm — almost no swell, and the limestone arch frames every sunset photograph you take.
+Couples ride in for the view at sunset; come earlier or later if you want it to yourself.

 3. Katrancı Hidden Bay Path (Muğla)